 At Compassion, we give people the opportunity to take action against poverty and sponsor a child in extreme need.
 Sponsoring a child is a powerful way of helping your global neighbour.

-It gives a child born into vulnerability the stability of nutritious food, healthcare, education and the lifeline of a local church-based Compassion project where they’re known and loved.
+It gives a child born into vulnerability the stability of nutritious food, healthcare, safe water, education and the lifeline of a local church-based Compassion project where they’re known and loved.

 Reflect: It’s one thing to have faith but the The Bible tells us that, “faith without deeds is dead”.
-What simple and decisive action can you take to help the poor today?
+What simple and decisive action can you take to help someone living in poverty today?